boltlabs-inc/zkchannels-spec/tezos/merchant-database.md

 This operation may be separated into two, specialized queries if necessary.
 Since Pay (1) only cares whether the set is empty or not, it could return a boolean denoting success.
-Similarly, in processing an on chain close (2) or a mutual close (3), we could optionally return a single revocation secret if one exists.
+Similarly, in processing an on-chain close (2) or a mutual close (3), we could optionally return a single revocation secret if one exists.

 These optimizations would minimize the rows fetched from the database and may